Winter School Holidays

 Skiing with the family

-The 2020 ski season got off to a late start, but Thredbo, Perisher and Charlotte Pass will be open by late June – just in time for the winter school holidays.
+The 2021 ski season kicks off on the June long weekend and Thredbo, Perisher and Charlotte Pass have all seen some record snow falls.
 You’ll find the longest runs in Australia, easy slopes for beginners and plenty of fun for the whole family.

 Every year between May and November, more than 30,000 whales make their way along the NSW coast.
 There are coastal vantage points all along the Humpback Highway, or you can hop aboard a cruise to get even closer to these giants of the deep.